curry-dev/opengl-height-map-1/README.md

 The positions of the four neighboring vertices should be passed into the vertex shader as additional attributes, in the same way as vertex position and color.
 In order to accommodate this, you should create additional VBOs.
 For example, one approach is to create 4 VBOs of 3-floats: position of the left vertex, right vertex, up vertex, down vertex.
 Note that these positions include the height of the vertex as one of its coordinates.
 If the position of the right vertex is off the image (this will happen on the image boundary), set the "position" of the right vertex to the position of the center vertex.
 Perform the equivalent operations also for the up/down vertices along the top and bottom edges of the image.
 The "scale" and "exponent" should be made available in the shader as uniform variables, as explained above.

 You should write one vertex shader that satisfies the above requirements.
 In order to switch between the two modes, you should create a uniform variable "uniform int mode" in the vertex shader, and upload it to the GPU using PipelineProgram::SetUniformVariablei.
 When the user presses keys "1", "2" or "3", mode should be set to 0, and when the user presses key "4", mode should be set to 1.
 When mode=0, the vertex shader should execute the first mode described above.
 When mode=1, the vertex shader should execute the second mode (smoothen the vertex position and scale/exponentiate the terrain).
 You can achieve this using an "if" statement in the vertex shader.

+### Your program must:

+Use the OpenGL core profile, version 3.2 or higher, and shader-based OpenGL.
+The following are not allowed: compatibility profile, commands that were deprecated and/or removed in OpenGL version 3.2 or earlier, and the fixed-function pipeline.
+Exact specification is available here.
+If in doubt, please ask the instructor/TA.
+Submissions that do not follow these guidelines will receive zero points.
+Handle at least a 256x256 image for your height field at interactive frame rates (window size of 1280x720).
+Height field transformations should run smoothly.
+Be able to render the height field as points (key "1"), lines ("wireframe"; key "2"), or solid triangles (key "3"), as described in the "Render Points, Lines and Triangles" above.
+Render a smoothened height field (key "4"), colored with a smoothened color, as described in the "Vertex Shader Requirement" above.
+Scale and exponentiate the height when using key "4", as described in the "Vertex Shader Requirement" above.
+Render as a perspective view, utilizing GL's depth buffer for hidden surface removal.
+Use input from the mouse to rotate the heightfield using OpenGLMatrix::Rotate.
+Use input from the mouse to move the heightfield using OpenGLMatrix::Translate.
+Use input from the mouse to change the dimensions of the heightfield using OpenGLMatrix::Scale.
+Color the vertices using a color that is linearly proportional to the height (with higher values being brighter; color cannot be all black).
+Be reasonably commented and written in an understandable manner--we will read your code.
+Be submitted along with JPEG frames for the required animation (see below).
+Be submitted along with a readme file documenting your program's features, describing any extra credit you have done, and anything else that you may want to bring to our attention.